CloudLabsAI-Azure/apim-lab/apim-lab/4-policy-expressions/policy-expressions-4-1-cors.md

-# Exercise 4: Configure and implement policy expression to contol API behaviour and enforce rules.
+# Exercise 4: Configure and implement policy expression to control API behaviour and enforce rules.

-### Estimated Duration: 50 Minutes
+### Estimated Duration: 60 Minutes

 ## Overview

-In this Ecercise, you will explore and apply different API Management policies such as CORS, caching, transformations, named values, mock responses, and request control.
+In this exercise, you will explore and apply different API Management policies such as CORS, caching, transformations, named values, mock responses, and request control.

 ## Objectives